Shwe466/laravel-blog/README.md

 9. **Access the project:**
     Open your web browser and navigate to `http://localhost:8000` to view the blog application.

-## Usage
+## Usage Instructions

-1. Register a new user account or log in with an existing account.
+1. **Visit the Application**: When you visit the application URL, you will be redirected to the list of all posts page (`posts/index`), accessible to all users without the need to log in.

-2. Create new blog posts by filling out the post form with a title and content.
+2. **User Registration and Login**: Register a new user account or log in with an existing account to access additional features.

-3. View a list of all blog posts on the home page.
+3. **Creating Posts**: Once logged in, you can create new blog posts by filling out the post form with a title and content using the rich text editor.

-4. Click on individual posts to view their details and leave comments.
+4. **Viewing Posts**: View the list of all blog posts on the home page, which is accessible without logging in.
+Click on individual posts to view their details and leave comments.

-5. Edit or delete your own posts.
+5. **Editing and Deleting Posts**: Logged-in users can edit or delete their own posts.

 ---